zhubonan/vesta-colour-scheme/README.md

 ```
 Usage: vesta-colour-scheme [OPTIONS] VESTA SCHEME

-  A apply a predefined colours to a VESTA file
+  Apply a predefined colour scheme to a VESTA file

 Options:
   --help  Show this message and exit.
+(aiida-1.0-py3)
 ```